softmagnet/tp/docs/DeveloperGuide.md

         1. enter `edit 1 prefix/`
         2. Expected: Invalid command format message is displayed

-### Editing a class
+### Editing a class: `editclass`

 1. Test case 1: Editing an existing class
     1. Prerequisites
         1. Add a class: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
         2. Note the class and its index in the displayed list in the `Class` tab
     2. Edit the class (assuming the class's index is 1): `editclass 1 cn/edited classname ct/MON 09:00-11:00 r/90 l/edited location`
     3. Expected: All fields are changed according to `editclass` command's inputs
 2. Negative test cases:
     1. Out of range
         1. (assuming the class list does not have 100 classes) enter `editclass 100 cn/edited class name`
         2. Expected: "The class index provided is invalid" is displayed
     2. No fields provided
         1. enter `editclass 1`
         2. Expected: "At least one field to editclass must be provided." is displayed
     3. invalid prefix provided
         1. enter `editclass 1 prefix/`
         2. Expected: Invalid command format message is displayed

-### Selecting a class
-1. Test case 1: viewing an existing class
-   1. Prerequisites
-      1. Add a class: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
-      2. Note the class and its index in the displayed list in the `Class` tab
-      3. Adding students to the class (assuming the class's index is 1 and there are at least 2 students in Timestable): `addtoclass 1 1 2 `
-   2. view the class (assuming the class's index is 1): `class 1`
-   3. Expected: the students list in `Classes` tab is showing students belonging to that class
-2. Negative test cases:
-   1. Out of range
-      1. (assuming the class list does not have 100 classes) enter `class 100`
-      2. Expected: "The class index provided is invalid" is displayed

-### Clearing data: `clear`
+### Sorting classes and students: `sort`

-1. Test case: Clear all `Student`s and `TuitionClass`es in TimesTable.
+1. Test case: Sort classes in ascending order.
-    1. Prerequisite: TimesTable contains `Student`s and `TuitionClass`es.
+    1. Prerequisites: Add more than 1 class in non-sorted order by timing.
 Steps to do this are below:
-        1. (You may skip this if you already have `Student`s) Add a student: `add n/Amber p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25`
-        2. (You may skip this if you already have `TuitionClass`es) Add a class: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
+        1. Add later class first: `addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center`
-    2. Clear all data: `clear`
-    3. Expected: `TimesTable has been cleared!` and all `Student`s and `TuitionClass`es are removed from TimesTable.

-2. Test case: Clear empty TimesTable.
-    1. Prerequisite: TimesTable does not contain `Student`s and `TuitionClass`es.
-Steps to do remove them are below:
-        1. (You may skip this if you do not have `Student`s) Delete a student: `delete INDEX` for all `Student`s in TimesTable.
-        2. (You may skip this if you do not have `TuitionClass`es) Delete a class: `deleteclass INDEX` for all `TuitionClass`es in TimesTable.
-    2. Clear all data: `clear`
-    3. Expected: `TimesTable has been cleared!` and all `Student`s and `TuitionClass`es are removed from TimesTable.

-### Adding a class: `addclass`

-1. Test case: Adding a `TuitionClass` successfully - no clash in `CLASS_TIMING` with existing `TuitionClass`es.
-    1. Prerequisite: TimesTable does not have any `TuitionClass`es.
-If you have any `TuitionClass`, steps to remove them are below:
-        1. (You may skip this if you do not have `TuitionClass`es) Delete a class: `deleteclass INDEX` for all `TuitionClass`es in TimesTable.
-    2. Add a `TuitionClass`: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
+        2. Add earlier class second: `addclass cn/Sec 5 A Maths ct/FRI 10:30-11:30 r/70 l/Nex Tuition Center`
-    3. Expected: `New class added: Class Timing: MON 11:30-13:30  Class Name: Sec 4 A Maths Location: Nex Tuition Center Rate: 70` and switched to `Classes` Tab.
-The `Classes` Tab now shows the `TuitionClass` you added.
-The `Timetable` Tab also shows your `TuitionClass` on `MON 11:30-13:30`.
+        3. Note that 'Sec 4 A Maths' comes _before_ 'Sec 5 A Maths'
+    2. Sort classes: `sort timing asc`.
+    3. Expected: `Sorted classes based on timing in asc direction` message shown, 'Sec 5 A Maths' now comes _before_ 'Sec 4 A Maths' in the class list.

-2. Test case: Adding a `TuitionClass` unsuccessfully - clash in `CLASS_TIMING` with existing `TuitionClass`.
+2. Test case: Sort students in descending order.
-    1. Prerequisite: TimesTable contains the sample `TuitionClass`es.
+    1. Prerequisites: Add more than 1 student in non-sorted order by name.
 Steps to do this are below:
-        1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
-    2. Add a `TuitionClass` with a clash in `CLASS_TIMING` with an existing `TuitionClass`: `addclass cn/CS2103T ct/MON 10:30-12:30 r/70 l/Nex Tuition Center`
-    3. Expected: `The operation aborted because it will introduce a clash in class timing.` and the `TuitionClass` does not get added to the `Classes` Tab.
+        1. Add earlier student first: `add n/Amber p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25 `
+        2. Add later student second: `add n/Zebra p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25 `
+        3. Note that 'Amber' comes _before_ 'Zebra'
+    2. Sort students: `sort name desc`.
+    3. Expected: `Sorted students based on name in desc direction` message shown, 'Zebra' now comes _before_ 'Amber' in the Student list.

 ### Locating a class by name: `findname`
 1. Test case: No students has a name that matches the search term used